-I visited my first hammam years ago in the Marais when I first lived in Paris.
-I’d been super intrigued and curious about the hammam experience, but with my then-very-limited French, cultural uncertainties, and doubts about dress and modesty and expectations and such, I hesitated to go.
+I visited my first hammam years ago in the Marais during my second stint living in Paris.
+I’d been super intrigued and curious about the hammam experience, but with my then-fairly-limited French, cultural uncertainties, and doubts about dress and modesty and expectations and such, I hesitated to go.
 When a friend who’d been living in Paris many more years than I had and who swore by semiannual “gommage” (exfoliation) treatments at a favorite hammam invited me to go with her, I jumped on the chance.
-It was a fun–and kind of crazy–experience, lounging around with lots of other naked and semi-naked women in clouds of steam, then being roughly scrubbed by a burly Tunisian woman (who nearly smothered me with her huge breasts as she leaned over me to work) before sending me off to recover with hot mint tea.
+It was a fun–and kind of crazy–experience, lounging around with lots of other naked and semi-naked women in clouds of steam, then being roughly scrubbed by a burly Tunisian woman (who nearly smothered me with her ample bosom as she leaned over me to work) before sending me off to recover with hot mint tea.
 I felt like a prize heifer ready for the show.
 The hammam was a far cry from the gentle, pampering spas favored back home in the States, but boy, was I scrubbed pink and seriously exfoliated!

 On our current stay in Paris, I’d put another round of gommage high on my to-do list.
 Older and more confident, less modest, with my one hammam experience under my belt, and with much-improved (if still sadly lacking) French, I was ready to give it another go.
 The old hammam in the Marais is now closed, but I’d always wanted to try the hammam at the Grand Mosque of Paris so figured now was the perfect time.